snek/lifestealmod/README.md

 - **noDragonEggEnderChest**: Prevents players from placing dragon egg in ender chests when set to `true`.
 - **riptideCooldown**: Configurable cooldown for the trident (in ticks).
 - **riptideCooldownEnabled**: Enables riptide cooldown when set to `true`.
+- **healPlayerOnWithdraw**: Heals the player when running the command /lifesteal withdraw when set to `true`.

 ## License